JvanKatwijk/qt-dab/README.md

 ------------------------------------------------------------------------
 Changes september

+Showing tii values when no database entry is found.
+Be aware that there may be false positives in the list then

 Handling packets is extended to be able to deal with FEC settings, i.e. packets protected with Reed Solomon error repair